View from upper Rinse Cycle, looking east to Jordanelle. Trail review by Bruce on August 27, 2024.

 Approaching a highly-banked turn on brand-new trail, looking south.

-This trail seems open for riding, but has no designated name or trail markers in late August 2024.
+This trail seems open for riding, but had no designated name or trail markers in late August 2024.
+The "Rory of the Mountain" name is based on a subsequent label on Trailforks.

-The trail begins on the Midmountain Connector, 1.2 miles from Rinse Cycle or 2.1 miles downhill from Midmountain.
+The trail begins on Humdinger (aka the Midmountain Connector), 1.2 miles from Rinse Cycle or 2.1 miles downhill from Midmountain.
 When combined with a short connector to Kaboom, the ride would be 1.3 miles -- plus the miles involved in whatever route you took to the top.

 On the uphill end, the trail begins at a wide spot on Midmountain Connector, where a "stand and get ready" spot has been created on the uphill side.
 After 0.9 miles, the singletrack dumps onto an old doubletrack.
 Keep to the right and go downhill around 100 feet to find a connector trail that climbs gently to upper Kaboom.